AckerlyXu/heima/articles/sql-database/sql-database-elastic-scale-configure-deploy-split-and-merge.md

 </table>

 ## Use PowerShell to verify your deployment
-1. Open a new PowerShell window and navigate to the directory where you downloaded the Split-Merge package, and then navigate into the "powershell" directory.
+1. Open a new PowerShell window and navigate to the directory where you downloaded the Split-Merge package, and then navigate into the “powershell” directory.
 2. Create an Azure SQL database server (or choose an existing server) where the shard map manager and shards will be created.

    > [!NOTE]